Sky Lanterns and Helium Balloons

 In 2013 again, in Washington, USA, a sky lantern caused a 500-acre wildfire, taking 100 firefighters to put out.
 And in South Carolina, a lantern landed on a dry bush, causing 800 acres of habitat to burn.

-Balloons
+Helium Balloons

-And once they do - not only is it littering, but they become a danger to any wildlife, farmed animals or companion animals that may happen to find them first.
+And once they do - not only is it littering, but they become a danger to wildlife, farmed animals or companion animals that may happen to find them first.

-If ingested, the balloon can do irreparable and often fatal damage to an animal’s oesophagus and digestive tract and can cause suffocation.
+If ingested, the balloon can do irreparable and often fatal damage to an animal’s oesophagus and digestive tract and can cause suffocation

 A 5ft birthday balloon released in Belfast, Northern Ireland, travelled 50 miles across the sea to Glenluce, Scotland, onto farmland where it was picked up by a young calf.
 Luckily, the farmer noticed his animal choking in time to pull the balloon out.
-Not as lucky was a bullock found dead on a farm in County Durham, whose post mortem revealed a slow and painful death caused by blockage of the oesophagus by a helium balloon.

 Our campaign